FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

 Because anonymous function is very easy to plot and fplot can simplify the painting.
-In a general method, we must generate a vector of input and get a vector of output.
+In a general method, we must generate a vector of input and get a vector of output. we must sampling points,  because computers can't get continuous curve.
 Then we use plot function by using these vectors.

 ---